DevToys-app/DevToys/.github/PULL_REQUEST_TEMPLATE.md

 ## Quality check

-Before creating this PR, have you:
+Before creating this PR:

-- [ ] Followed the code style guideline as described in [CONTRIBUTING.md](https://github.com/veler/DevToys/blob/main/CONTRIBUTING.md)
+- [ ] Did you follow the code style guideline as described in [CONTRIBUTING.md](https://github.com/veler/DevToys/blob/main/CONTRIBUTING.md)
+- [ ] Did you build the app and test your changes?
+- [ ] Did you check for accessibility?
+On Windows, you can use Accessibility Insights for this.
-- [ ] Verified that the change work in Release build configuration
+- [ ] Did you verify that the change work in Release build configuration
-- [ ] Checked all unit tests pass
+- [ ] Did you verify that all unit tests pass
+- [ ] If necessary and if possible, did you verify your changes on:
+   - [ ] Windows
+   - [ ] macOS (DevToys 2.0)
+   - [ ] Linux (DevToys 2.0)